 It’s a given for our family that Lo Mein is on the list when we order takeout—it’s easy to love a plate of noodles in umami rich sauce.
-Even better when you can make it at home to suit your preference for vegetables with that pile of noodles, or you want a gluten-free option.
-I’ve been making this recipe for a couple of years now, adapted from Emeril’s Seafood Lo Mein recipe we tried during our season of Test Kitchen Tuesdays, and it always satisfies.
+Shrimp Lo Mein is even better when you can make it at home to suit your preference for vegetables or you want a gluten-free option.

-Look for Tamari soy sauce, oyster sauce brands like Lee Kum Kee Panda Brand Green Label Oyster Flavored Sauce or Wok Mei, Red Boat Fish Sauce (found at Whole Foods), and swap the wheat noodles for a variety of Asian noodles or gluten-free linguini pasta.
-If you cannot find the gluten-free substitutions at a regular grocer or health food store, they are available to order on-line.
+Look for Tamari soy sauce, oyster sauce brands like Lee Kum Kee Panda Brand Green Label Oyster Flavored Sauce or Wok Mei, Red Boat Fish Sauce (found at Whole Foods), and swap wheat noodles for a variety of gluten-free Asian noodles.

 Shrimp Lo Mein